navy secf

 It is here, through group instruction, equipment labs, and practical application that SECF candidates are trained in electronics, basic electricity, and general computer technical knowledge.

-Additionally, they are prepared for and taught the skills in/for communications for deployment to a ballistic missile or fast attack submarine.
+Additionally, they learn the communications skills for deployment to a ballistic missile or fast attack submarine.

-Let’s take a look at the specific duties of the SECF rates are and life is like on a day-to-day basis.
+Let’s take a look at the specific duties of the SECF rates and their lives on a day-to-day basis.

 Related ArticleAir Force Airborne Mission Systems Operator (1A3X1): Career Details

-Electronics Technician – Communications (ETR) specialize in communication systems and are are assigned to multiple submarine classes.
+An Electronics Technician – Nuclear Power (ETN) specializes in the testing, maintenance, and repair of Navy nuclear propulsion systems.
+ETNs are assigned to multiple submarine classes.

-ETRs are charged with repairing, tuning, calibrating, maintaining, and adjusting all electronic equipment used for communications onboard the submarine.
+ETNs are charged with repairing, tuning, calibrating, maintaining, and adjusting the nuclear reactor, steam plant, propulsion plant, and auxiliary equipment on the submarine.

 Related ArticleNavy Operations Specialist (OS): Career Details